nazar-pc/ronion/spec.md

 #### EXTEND_REQUEST command
 Is used in order to extend routing path one segment further, effectively generates `CREATE_REQUEST` to the next node.

-If `[path_ID]` was previously extended to another node, that information MUST be forgotten and new extension MUST be performed.
+If `[path_id]` was previously extended to another node, that information MUST be forgotten and new extension MUST be performed.

 Request data:
 ```